Categories

 Mold is hazardous to your health from exposure to high quantities over time.
 If you do not remove attic mold in a timely manner, it will encourage growth and spread throughout your home.
 This makes it crucial to fix anything that may lead to mold, and remove any discovered mold.
 Areas of your home like the attic are not easy for most home owners to monitor, therefore it is important to partner with experts.

 Davis Roofing, an Arlington Heights roofing company, has been helping keep homes safe for over 70 years.
-Our experiences staff will provide you with a comprehensive inspection to identify any areas of risk or already compromised spaces and work with you on a plan to address these area.
-While our inspection may not find any current areas of concern, it is important to set up a schedule to monitor your attic over years to make sure problems do not develop.
+Our experienced staff will provide you with a comprehensive inspection.
+We will identify any areas of risk or already compromised spaces and work with you on a plan to address the area/s.
+Please keep in mind that an inspection may not find any current areas of concern.
+However, it’s important to create a schedule to monitor your attic over years to make sure problems do not develop.

 If we identify any mold, it is critical to take care of it quickly.
 Depending on how severe the case is, you will have different options to fix it.
 Because of how dangerous it is, you should not try to remove attic mold yourself.
 When you work with us, you can be rest easy that you will not have to worry about the dangers of mold.
 Contact us today to schedule your roof inspection.